ConvoSatya/convosatya-lead-agent/README.md

-Manually researching investors, accelerators, hackathons, founder events, and demo nights — then drafting outreach and tracking replies — is slow, easy to lose track of, and doesn't scale for a solo founder.
+Manually researching investors, accelerators, hackathons, founder events, and demo nights — then drafting outreach and tracking replies — is slow, easy to lose track of, and doesn't scale for a team of two.
 Opportunities get missed simply because nobody was tracking them in one place.

 ## What It Does